Tim Patrick Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Matchup vs. Kansas City

-- In his six matchups against the Chiefs, Patrick's 24.5 receiving yards average is 10.0 less than his over/under for Saturday's game (34.5).
+- Patrick has averaged 24.5 receiving yards per game in his six career matchups against the Chiefs, 10.0 fewer than his over/under for Saturday's game.

-- In six matchups versus the Chiefs, Patrick has had a TD catch, including multiple scores in one game.
+- Patrick has caught a touchdown pass versus the Chiefs twice, and had multiple TDs in one of those games.

-- The 269.0 yards per game the Chiefs are giving up through the air makes them the NFL's 26th-ranked pass defense.
+- The Chiefs are giving up 269.0 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- The Chiefs' defense is 21st in the league, giving up 1.7 passing touchdowns per game.
+- With 27 passing TDs conceded this year, the Chiefs defense is ranked 21st in the NFL.

 Recent Performances